KingshukChatterjee007/Triton-Fuser-Hardware-Accelerated-Limit-Order-Book-Microsecond-Latency-Neural-Alpha-Predictor/README.md

-# Anti-Gravity: Hydrodynamic Order Flow 🌊⚡
+# Flow order

-This repository contains the architecture implementation for "Anti-Gravity: Hydrodynamic Order Flow", an advanced quantitative finance framework modeling liquidity depth as a continuous fluid density field governed by an Advection-Diffusion partial differential equation (PDE).
+This repository contains the architecture implementation for "Order Flow", an advanced quantitative finance framework modeling liquidity depth as a continuous fluid density field governed by an Advection-Diffusion partial differential equation (PDE).

 ## Architecture Overview